Privacy Policy - Ekata

 • Verification.
 Requests for access to or deletion of Personal Information are subject to our ability to reasonably verify your identity in light of the information requested and pursuant to relevant CCPA requirements, limitations, and regulations.
 To verify your access or deletion request, please provide us with your email address, name, phone number, and address.

 • Right to Opt Out.
-In some circumstances, you may opt out of the sale of your Personal Information.
-Click here to opt out of the sale of your Personal Information.
+In some circumstances, you may opt out of the sale of Personal Information.

-• Authorizing an Agent.
-If you are acting as an authorized agent to make a request to know, delete, or opt out on behalf of a California resident, you may follow the instructions identified in our web form, by clicking here, and attach a written authorization signed by the resident, or please contact us using the methods identified in the “Submit Requests” subsection immediately above.
+Authorizing an Agent.
+If you are acting as an authorized agent to make a request to know, delete, correct, or opt out on behalf of a California resident, email us at privacysupport@ekata.com or call our toll-free number: +1 (855) 927-1072.
+Please note that we will require you to attach a written authorization signed by the resident whose Personal Information will be subject to the request.

-The following metrics are based on requests received from “consumers” as the term is defined by the CCPA.
+The following metrics are based on requests received from “consumers” as the term is defined by the CCPA as of January 19, 2022.

 Request Type Requests Received Requests Complied with in Whole or in Part Requests Denied Mean Days to Resolution